 But when your Mac starts slowing down, the reduction in speed is easily noticeable.
-It can get so bad such that, even when you drop just one simple picture into the trash bin, then empty it, it takes ‘forever’ to carry out the command.
+It can get so bad such that, even when you drop just one simple picture into the trash bin, then empty the trash, it takes ‘forever’ to carry out the command.

-Take note that dragging files to the Trash does not really delete them.
-It’s just like moving your files to a different folder, so dragging files to the Trash usually does not cause any problem.
+Take note that dragging any file to the Trash does not really delete them.
+It’s just like moving your files to a different folder, so dragging any file to the Trash usually does not cause any problem.
 To completely delete your files, you need to right-click on the Trash icon on the Dock, then choose Empty Trash.
 That’s when your system starts purging all the files you dragged to the Trash folder.

-Emptying the Trash usually takes just a couple of seconds, depending on how much files you need to delete.
+Emptying trash usually takes just a couple of seconds, depending on how many files you need to delete.
 But it shouldn’t take more than five minutes or an hour, just like other Mac users are complaining of.
 If emptying your Trash takes a very long time or gets stuck, there must be something wrong somewhere.

 Why Is the Trash Slow to Empty?

-You can start by checking if your OS is up-to-date and if all the latest drivers are correctly installed on your PC.
+You can start by checking if your OS is up-to-date and if all the latest software or drivers are correctly installed on your Mac.
 The fluidity of your Mac is determined by the drivers installed, their functionality, as well as their compatibility with your system.

-If all these are good, you need to check whether one of the files you want to delete is locked.
+If all these are good, you need to check whether one of the documents you want to delete is locked.
 Look for any file with a lock icon in the thumbnail.
 If you find one, drag the file out of the Trash to the Desktop.
-Right-click on the file, click Get Info, then uncheck Locked.
+Control + click on the file and choose Get Info, then uncheck Locked.

 If you are deleting several GBs of data from the Trash, you might want to delete them by batches.
 This would also help in narrowing down any file that is causing the problem.
-Drag some of the files back to a folder outside, then delete the remaining files.
+Click on the file then drag it back to a folder outside, then delete the remaining documents.
 You might need to delete by several batches, depending on how much data the Trash folder contains.

 If the above basic Mac repair steps don’t work, proceed to the solutions below: